29 Years Ago: Clay Walker Earns First Platinum Record With Self-Titled Debut

-The Clay Walker album, which was released on Giant Records, includes three No. 1 singles -- "What's It to You," "Dreaming With My Eyes Open" and "Live Until I Die" -- the latter of which Walker penned by himself.
+The Clay Walker album, which was released on Giant Records, includes three No. 1 singles: "What's It to You," "Dreaming With My Eyes Open" and "Live Until I Die."
+Walker penned the latter by himself.

 "The song kind of wrote itself; there was no struggle at all," the Texan recalls to Country Weekly.
 "Melody and words all came to me at the same time, and I wrote it in one night.
 It was like I was on this road -- and it was the right road the whole time."

 Clay Walker kicked off a series of successes for Walker: The tunesmith's next three albums -- If I Could Make a Living, Hypnotize the Moon and Rumor Has It -- each scored platinum status as well.

 This story was originally written by Gayle Thompson, and revised by Annie Zaleski.

 LOOK: Learn Clay Walker + More Country Stars' Real Names